tomrndom/osf-website/src/pages/membership/companies.md

       Gold Members at any given time, subject to board approval.
 If your organization  is highly involved with the Open Infrastructure community and interested in becoming a Gold Member, read more about joining the Foundation.
-Thank you to the following Gold Sponsors who are critical to the global community's success.
+Thank you to the following Gold Members who are critical to the global community's success.
     title: GOLD MEMBERS
   - companyList: